On the first of this month, I had a laparoscopic surgery to treat endometriosis and improve my chances of having a baby.

 If you want to regain your emotional strength, you need to consistently feed on words and thoughts that are positive and motivating.

-In my post “How To Be More Positive”, I discuss strategic changes that I made to eliminate negative thinking
+Read “How To Be More Positive” for strategic changes you can make to eliminate negative thinking

 8. Remind Yourself Of Past Victories

 I often think about difficult times that I have already overcome and then use them as a point of reference to remember that I have what it takes to keep on going.

 For example, are you tired of hearing ‘No’ when you apply for desired jobs?
 Think about how hard it was for you to pass that tricky class in school and look at you now.
 The class is passed and long forgotten.

 Are you discouraged by a trail of failed relationships?
 Just remember how challenging it felt to save up for that car you really wanted.
 You thought you’d never see the end of that struggle but alas, you were determined and you succeeded.
 That same determination hasn’t gone anywhere.